jordanheidlage/team_profile_generator/README.md

 ## Description

-This application will allow the user to generate an HTML web page of their team based on node input.
+This application allows the user to generate a website to display profiles for each of the employees on their team.

 ## Table of Contents